Aravind-11/Group-Chat-with-AI-Assistance/README.md

 5. All logged-in users connect to the **same group chatroom**.
 6. Messages are broadcast in real time to all participants.
 7. Any message ending with `?` will trigger an AI response from **Mistral**.
+8. Users can **like or dislike** AI responses.
+9. Feedback is stored in the DB and used in a **GRPO fine-tuning pipeline** to improve model responses over time.

 ---